near/wallet-selector/packages/core/README.md

     - `actions` (`Array<Action>`)
       - `type` (`string`): Action type.
 See above for available values.
       - `params` (`object?`): Parameters for the Action (if applicable).
-  - `callbackUrl` (`string?`): Required for browser wallets (e.g. NEAR Wallet).
+  - `callbackUrl` (`string?`): Applicable to browser wallets (e.g. NEAR Wallet).
 This the callback url once the transactions are approved.

 **Returns**